donivanjames/BNSv1-2/README.md

 - Get mobile version working properly
 - Every frame we're querying ALL obstacles, could slow down system
 - We're calling querySelectorAll twice every frame for apples (in update and getRects)
-- A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
+- A lot of Math.floor (~~) in gameHandler.js, might be able to condense it to 1 or two times
 - Potential loading screen for bad internet
 - Bug: there's a 300ms space after dying where pause can be activated
-- Leaderboard OR Achievement board (could push to v6)
+- Leaderboard OR Achievement board
 - On screen change: needs to trigger a resize (or maybe a page refresh if on intro scene)